 Professional Standards Department

 The Northamptonshire Police and Crime Commissioner monitors the handling of complaints against the Constabulary.
-However, please note that concerns on specific individual complaints should be directed to the Independent Police Complaints Commission (IPCC).
+However, please note that concerns on specific individual complaints should be directed to the Independent Office for Police Conduct (IOPC)

 What to do if you are not satisfied following a complaint